allegro/allegro.tech/_posts/2014-11-05-hadoop-world-2014-report.md

 for you, allow you to visualize data distribution, help you sanitize datasets and suggest possible datasets correlations.
 Operations that developers do manually to understand the nature of dataset can be performed in more automated, simplified manner by almost anyone.
-* Moreover, there is a significant trend to emphasise on custom, innovative ways to visualize data.
+* There is a significant trend to emphasise on custom, innovative ways to visualize data.
 A really good example of such data visualization virtuosity is work of a team from The New York Times that does amazing stuff with D3.js, here is
 [one example](http://www.nytimes.com/interactive/2014/06/05/upshot/how-the-recession-reshaped-the-economy-in-255-charts.html).